fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - 2.
 First Page
 	  - Looping will begin on "Reason For Choice" page, ie., Page 2
 	* - 3.
 Last Page
-	  - Loopingw ill end on "Wahat is holding you back?", ie., Page 3
+	  - Looping will end on "What is holding you back?", ie., Page 3

 .. note::